Advising Handbook - Math and Statistics

 Finite Math, MATH 420

 The course is intended as an application-based, self-contained course that highlights the power of mathematics.
 Topics typically include probability and some statistics, systems of linear equations, matrix algebra, linear programming, and mathematics of finance.
 The course is not a preparation for calculus, whereas MATH 418 is.
-Mathematics majors cannot receive credit for MATH 420.
+Departmental majors cannot receive credit for MATH 420.

 MATH 418, Analysis and Applications of Functions